probablyArth/jason-engine/docs.md

 - the default id field for storing uid should be \_id, it cannot be overwritten.
 - params for createdAt and updatedAt.
 - constraints?

+# File System and storage

+- allow table wise customization for row-based storage or column-based storage (?)